chhaylatte/StraitJacket/README.md

 Total Characters/StraitJacket | 1 | 2.4 | 2.6 | 4.9 | 2.9 | 0.9

 ### StraitJacket
 StraitJackets puts all responsibility of creating and managing constraints into a single object.
-The developer mainly needs to learn about the `Restraint` object in order to use this library.
+The code is pretty stylistically simple and has low variation.
+This Makes the code very skimmable.

 Adding views is trivial with one method call to add many views which also serves as a list of all relevant views.
 Using spacing as needed can provide the big picture view of what the intended layout should look like.

 It's also very simple to specify custom spacing between views using the chain method.

 All work is done through the Restraint object.
-The code is pretty stylistically simple and has low variation.
-This Makes the code very skimmable.
 ```swift
 // Layout: 24 lines, 676 characters uncondensed
 lazy var defaultRestraint: Restraint = {